 (3) Education documentation shall be provided with the application in the form of original affidavits or original certificates provided for commission approved courses or other documentation acceptable to the commission.
-Documentation shall also be provided for other courses.
-If requested by the commission, applicants shall provide the commission with such additional documentation as is needed to prove to the satisfaction of the commission that the education requirement has been met.
+Documentation will also be provided for other courses.
+If requested by the commission, applicants will provide the commission with such additional documentation as is needed to prove to the satisfaction of the commission that the education requirement has been met.

-(Effective December 23, 1994; Amended October 15, 1999; Amended December 7, 2004; Amended May 31, 2007; Amended January 5, 2011; Amended December 9, 2015; Amended August 3, 2020; Amended September 30, 2021)
+(Effective December 23, 1994; Amended October 15, 1999; Amended December 7, 2004; Amended May 31, 2007; Amended January 5, 2011; Amended December 9, 2015)